 You can buy out a co-owner

-Bridging loans with lamna
+Bridging finance with lamna

-If you need property bridging finance, lamna can provide a hassle-free loan until such time as you receive the proceeds from the sale of property.
+If you need property bridging finance, lamna can provide a hassle-free solution until such time as you receive the proceeds from the sale of property.
 All you need to do is submit the signed deed of sale, signed transfer documents and guarantees for the purchase price.